Learn More: Inbound Passenger Statement

 It DOES NOT replace a visa.
 If your country requires a visa, the immigration officers will ask for your Visa when you enter the country.

-At the airport, you must show the PDF that we will bring you, in order to pass the health check established by the Health Authorities.
+You must present a copy of the PDF that we send you at the airport in order to pass the health check established by the Health Authorities.

 Our customers have great stories about us